Which institution holds the most shares in SM Energy Company (SM)

 Sponsored

-The stock witnessed a -7.83% loss in the last 1 month and extending the period to 3 months gives it a -24.34%, and is 11.23% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.41% over the week and 4.13% over the month.
+The stock witnessed a -2.19% gain in the last 1 month and extending the period to 3 months gives it a -20.81%, and is 4.86% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.07% over the week and 4.08% over the month.

 SM Energy Company (SM) Analyst Forecasts